Hidden Poison: Machine Unlearning Enables Camouflaged Poisoning Attacks: Implementation Details

+\paragraph{Implementation Details and Hyperparameters.} Each model is trained with cross-entropy loss \(\ls(f(x, \theta), y) = -\log(\text{Pr}\prn*{y = f(x, \theta)})\) on a single GPU using PyTorch~\citep{PaszkeGMLBCKLGADKYDRTCSFBC19}, and using mini-batch SGD with weight decay 5e-4, momentum 0.9, learning rate 0.01, batch size 100, and 40 epochs over the training dataset.
+Each training run took about 45 minutes.
+The poison and camouflage sets were generated using gradient matching by first defining the cosine-similarity loss using \texttt{torch.autograd} and then minimizing it using Adam with a learning rate of 0.1.
+Each poison/camouflage generation took about 1.5 hours.\footnote{Our implementations of \pref{alg:camou_generation} and \ref{alg:poison_generation} are not optimized for computational efficiency, and the provided wall clock times simply serve as a proof of concept that our attack is practically implementable.
+All computations are performed on a Nvidia A100 or T4 GPU}

-We elaborate on the results reported in \pref{fig:cifar10_architectures_histogram}.
+\paragraph{Further Results.} We next elaborate on the results reported in \pref{fig:efficacy_cifar10_neuralnet}.
 In \pref{tabl:CIFAR10_experiments_app1}, we report the efficacy of the proposed camouflaged poisoning attack on different neural network architectures where the threat model is given by \(\epsilon = 16, b_p = 0.6\%, b_c=0.6\%\).
 The reported results are an average over 5 seeds from 2000000000-2000001111.
 In the first column under attack success, we report the number of times poisoning was successful amongst the run trials, and in the second column, we report the number of times camouflaging was successful for the trials for which poisoning was successful.

 In \pref{tabl:CIFAR10_experiments_app2}, we report the success of the proposed attack when we change the threat model, but fix the network architecture to be ResNet-18.
 Each experiment was repeated times 5 times with 8 restarts each time, and the mean success rate is reported.
 These experiments were conducted with 5 seeds from 2000011111-2111111111.